javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 When multiple descriptors match the same path level:

 - Accumulative properties: `type`, `category`, and `captured`.
-  - In `multiMatch=true`, these are built from all matching descriptors.
+  - In `descriptorsMultiMatch=true`, these are built from all matching descriptors.
-  - `captured` conflicts are resolved using `elementDescriptorsPriority` (`"first"` or `"last"`).
+  - `captured` conflicts are resolved using `descriptorsPriority` (`"first"` or `"last"`).
 - Priority-based properties: `elementPath` and `internalPath`.
-  - These are always decided by the descriptor selected by `elementDescriptorsPriority`.
+  - These are always decided by the descriptor selected by `descriptorsPriority`.

 #### Priority and Path Contribution Example